Shegun93/Crypto_Prediction_paper/README.md

 - Contributing

 ## Overview
-The project explores applying deep learning techniques, specifically LSTM and GRU, to predict cryptocurrency prices.
+The project explores the application of deep learning techniques, specifically LSTM and GRU, to predict cryptocurrency prices.
 The notebook provided (Paper-BTC-original.ipynb) demonstrates the LSTM method discussed in the paper, including data preprocessing, model training, and visualization of results.
 ## Porject directory
 ```
 .